Illustration of a paper plane on a blue background.

 🖨 Ink cartridge(s) expired.

-I can’t tell you the hours, paper, ink and toner I’ve wasted trying to resolve problems like this.
+I can’t tell you the hours, paper, ink and toner I’ve wasted trying to resolve problems like these.

 All the installs, updates, shut downs and restarts.
 Reading troubleshooting guides and posting on support forums.